gouthamrajesh/gouthamrajesh/README.md

   </p>

   <h2> Who Am I ? </h2>
-    <p>Myself Goutham Rajesh currently pursuing 1st Year B.Tech at GEC Barton Hill in IT Domain.
+    <p>Myself <a href="https://gouthamrajesh.me/">Goutham Rajesh</a> currently pursuing 2nd Year B.Tech at GEC Barton Hill in IT Domain.
 Being an active Tech Enthusiast, I am exploring technical domains.
-As a person interested in Content Creation, I used to write Tech Blogs at <a href="https://gouthamrajesh.blogspot.com/">Blogger.</a> Also an active volunteer at various Technical Organization such as <a href="https://ieeegecbh.org/">IEEE</a>, <a href="https://www.csigecbh.in/">CSI</a> and much more...
+As a person interested in Content Creation, I used to write Tech Blogs at <a href="https://gouthamrajesh.blogspot.com/">Blogger.</a> Also an active volunteer at various Technical Organization such as <a href="https://ieeegecbh.org/">IEEE SB GECBH</a>, <a href="https://ieeekerala.org/">IEEE Kerala Section</a>, <a href="https://www.csigecbh.in/">CSI</a> and much more...
 </p>
 <ul>
-  <li>🔭 I’m currently learning to develop Websites, Applications and Coding</li>
+  <li>🔭 I’m currently learning to develop Websites, Applications and actively digging deep into Competitive Coding</li>
-    <li>🌱 I’m currently learning various new technologies.</li>
+    <li>🌱 I’m currently learning MERN Stack.</li>
       <li>💬 Ask me about anything, I am happy to help.</li>
 </ul>